 Do vitamins and herbal remedies need to be locked?
 Vitamins and herbal remedies aren't medications, but they can pose a serious hazard if used improperly.
 According to the U.S. Food and Drug Administration, iron supplements are the #1 cause of poisoning deaths for young children!
-At a minimum, vitamins and herbal remedies must be safeguarded (stored out of reach of young children), but it's recommended that they be stored with medications: under lock and key.
+At a minimum, vitamins and vitamins must be safeguarded (stored out of reach of young children), but it's recommended that they be stored with medications: under lock & key.

-- Locked storage does not include a room or closet used for alternative purposes such as a locked laundry room, pantry or linen closet. - Medication that has to be refrigerated is also kept in locked storage.
+- Medication that has to be refrigerated is also kept in locked storage.
 This should be done without preventing access to refrigerated food.
 Consider keeping a small locked container on hand to be used for storing medication in the refrigerator.
-If you maintain a large supply of refrigerated medication, consider using a locked dorm-sized refrigerator solely for medication storage.
+If you maintain a large supply of refrigerated medication, consider using a locked dorm-sized refrigerator solely for medication storage. - Programs licensed as child welfare group homes or shelters must safeguard medications using a double-lock system.
+Examples of a double-lock system include a locked box stored inside a locked cabinet or a cabinet with two separate locking devices.
+A locked room will not be accepted as one of the two required locks unless the room is used exclusively for the storage of medication.